Firebase vs Heroku | What are the Differences?

-Perhaps, the single most important advantage of using Firebase is that it takes care of the hassles of server-side programming.
-When you choose Firebase, you will receive production-ready NoSQL backend storage that has a GUI tool for performing manual data entries.
+Perhaps, the most critical advantage of using Firebase is that it takes care of the hassles of server-side programming.
+When you choose Firebase, you will receive production-ready NoSQL back-end storage with a GUI tool for performing manual data entries.

 The drawbacks of Firebase

 Although you still have access to the Google “Black Box.”
 You can access an interface for performing some server-side configuration, such as changing the HTTP headers.
 But your ability to work with the backend is still restricted.

 The Advantages of Heroku

 Unlike Firebase, Heroku developers can work with 404’s, redirects, server-side routing, and many other server-related functions.
-However, working with backend demands that the developer acquire more knowledge regarding server-related functions.
+However, working with the backend demands that the developer acquire more knowledge regarding server-related functions.

-Moreover, Heroku also gives access to many add-ons that enable developers to use a wide array of database technologies such as MySQL, Postgres SQL, Mongo DB, and many more.
-More so, in Heroku, data is stored separately which gives developers the freedom to perform backend and frontend programming easily.
+Moreover, Heroku also gives access to many add-ons that enable developers to use many database technologies such as MySQL, Postgres SQL, and many more.
+Heroku data is stored separately, allowing developers to perform backend and front-end programming efficiently.

 The drawbacks of Heroku

 A typical example is a requirement to subscribe to the $7/mo.
-“Hobby dyno” as a condition for accessing “free SSL.”
-You should have a decent budget if you want to host your app on Heroku
+“Hobby Dyno” as a condition for accessing “free SSL.”
+You should have a decent budget if you want to host your app on Heroku.

-For instance, you should choose Firebase if all you have is an MPV with a reliable backend.
+For instance, you should choose Firebase if you only have an MPV with a reliable backend.
 But Heroku is the ideal platform when you need the flexibility of controlling what happens at the backend.
 But remember that setting up your app on Heroku will require in-depth knowledge, additional time, and extra effort.